KaneiGi/WeatherProofChallenge/README.md

 ### Running the InterImage test script

-1. Download the model weights from the provided link.
+1. Download the model weights(`1-internimage_clip.pth
+` & `4-intern-finetune-0517.pth`) from the provided link.
-2. Ensure you have a configuration file and the corresponding checkpoint file for the model.
+2. Ensure you have the corresponding configuration files  for the model.
 3. run the `test.sh` script in `InterImageClip` directory.

 ```bash